1OfAKindMods/nifskope-sf-mesh/README.md

-﻿# NifSkope 2.0.dev9 Meshageddon Edition
+﻿# NifSkope SF Mesh Tool 2.0.dev9

 NifSkope is a tool for opening and editing the NetImmerse file format (NIF).
 NIF is used by video games such as Morrowind, Oblivion, Skyrim, Fallout 3/NV/4/76, Starfield, Civilization IV, and more.